 Evian-les-Bains.
 Is there a better wayin good weatherto

-You could make the trip by train from Geneva in one-third the
+You could make the trip by train from Geneva in one-half the

-time and and at one-third the cost.
+time and and at one-half the cost.
 From Paris you can bypass Geneva

 entirely and connect directly to Thonon or Evian.
 So the boat is